Academies revenue funding allocations

-The EFA is responsible for paying academies in accordance with the terms set out in the academy’s funding agreement.
-Academies and free schools GAG payments are paid in 12 equal instalments.
+EFA pays academies’ GAG in 12 equal instalments in accordance with the terms set out in the academy’s funding agreement.
 A monthly remittance note accompanies each payment.
 Revenue funding: payments to academies explains how academies are paid and how to change bank details.

 Revenue funding outside the general annual grant

-Academies receive funding outside their general annual grant (GAG) including:
+Some academies receive funding outside their GAG, including: